linode/docs/docs/style-guide.md

 ## Content

 Guides should primarily be instruction on how to accomplish a task on or relating to a Linode or Linodes.
 When writing a guide think of both *what* the guide should accomplish and *why* the reader would want to use your guide.
 A guide should be 90% instruction with 10% explanation.
-Avoid going unnecessarily in-depth; short, to-the-point explainations are perfered.
+Avoid going unnecessarily in-depth; short, to-the-point explanations are preferred.

 When writing a guide consider the audience and the level of technical ability needed to complete each task.
 A guide for beginner's will take a certain amount more of hand-holding than a guide for an advenced user.

 All guides should be straightfoward, technically accurate, and thoroughly tested.
-Considerations for security and best practices should also be considered.
+Considerations for security and best practices should also be made.

 ### Tone